JoeyCacciatore3/pixel-studio/DEPLOYMENT.md

 - Every push to `master` branch = Automatic deployment
 - Deployments happen via GitHub Actions
 - Build logs available in the **Actions** tab
-- Uses modern GitHub Pages Actions with better caching and optimization

 ### Manual Deployment

 You can also trigger a deployment manually:

 1. Go to **Actions** tab in your repository
-2. Select "Deploy Next.js site to Pages" workflow
+2. Select "Deploy to GitHub Pages" workflow
 3. Click "Run workflow"

-### Technical Details

-The deployment workflow:

-- Uses official GitHub Pages Actions (`actions/configure-pages@v4`, `actions/upload-pages-artifact@v3`, `actions/deploy-pages@v4`)
-- Automatically detects package manager (npm, yarn, pnpm)
-- Caches Next.js build artifacts for faster builds
-- Includes `.nojekyll` file to ensure `_next` folder is served correctly
-- Builds with `GITHUB_PAGES=true` environment variable to enable static export

-## Option 2: Vercel (Recommended - Easiest)
+## Option 1: Vercel (Recommended - Easiest)

 Vercel is made by the Next.js team and provides the best experience for Next.js apps.